niilante/FFCK/README.md

 - [ ] [Several test pages](https://github.com/CHEF-KOCH/Online-Privacy-Test-Resource-List) needs to be added to verify the current 'security' status.- Most people prefer something visual over cmd/shell.
 - [ ] Find a way to pick changed FF configurations and compare them to easier find new about:config changes
 - [ ] Certificate 'hardening' is not necessary, better disable internal stuff and let the OS handle it but show or give people a way to harden the OS own certificates.
 This is better because the OS handles more as the browser. especially an Windows/or in general server based OS'es we should filter stuff on the lowest level.
 I'm working on something for this. (not public)
-- [ ] Remove obsolete stuff much faster to merge it with my addon (will automatically grab the user.js from here).
 - [ ] Considering to remove WebPush?
 May breaks Telegram/WhatsApp WebServices
 - [ ] Maybe syntax check to avoid failures within the user.js
 - [ ] Pull requests and Ideas are always welcome!